SierraTran/django-inventory_database/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 ![Coverage](https://img.shields.io/badge/coverage-92%25-66FF00)

-This is a Django-based web application for managing an inventory.
+This is a Django-based web application for managing inventory.
 The application allows users to browse, search, and manage items in the inventory.
 It also includes user authentication and authorization features.
 It is specifically tailored for [Hayes Instrument Service](https://hayesinstruments.com/) to make keeping inventory much easier.

 ## Table of Contents